Endpoint Agent Views

-The Agent Views of the Endpoint Agent provide detailed endpoint-related data from a single agent, offering end-to-end visibility for easy and efficient troubleshooting and issue diagnosis, even with limited technical expertise.
+The Agent Views of the Endpoint Agent provides detailed endpoint-related data from a single agent, offering end-to-end visibility for easy and efficient troubleshooting and issue diagnosis, even with limited technical expertise.

 This view enables users to troubleshoot any issue affecting an agent by displaying all the information related to the connectivity of that agent and their monitored applications.